OpenTermsArchive/contrib-versions/Live/Privacy Policy.md

 If you have a technical or support question, please visit Microsoft Support to learn more about Microsoft Support offerings.
 If you have a personal Microsoft account password question, please visit Microsoft account support.

-Top of page Product-specific details:Enterprise and developer productsEnterprise and developer products
+Top of page Enterprise and developer productsEnterprise and developer products

 Enterprise and Developer Products are Microsoft products and related software offered to and designed primarily for use by organizations and developers.
 They include: